Infinitely transitive actions on real affine suspensions: Infinitely transitive actions

 \begin{remark} The number of connected components can grow on each step even if we started with a variety $Y$ whose non-singular part $Y_{\reg}$ is connected.
-Indeed, if $f$ does not attain zero on one of the connected components, say on $Y^1$, then the set $\{(y,u,v) \,|\, uv=f(y), y\in Y^1\}$ splits into $\{(y,u,v),u>0,v>0\}$ and $\{(y,u,v),u<0,v<0\}$.
+Indeed, if $f$ is positive on one of the connected components, say on $Y^1$, then the set $\{(y,u,v) \,|\, uv=f(y), y\in Y^1\}$ splits into $\{(y,u,v),u>0,v>0\}$ and $\{(y,u,v),u<0,v<0\}$.
 We may choose one connected component of the suspension and further perform suspensions over this connected component. \end{remark}

 As a preliminary part of Theorem~\ref{main}, we prove the following theorem.